jendlrs/Library-Management-System/README.md

 # Library-Management-System
 Final Project in Data Structures Algorithms

-This is a code modification of Library Management System I found in Youtube.
+This is a code modification of the Library Management System project I found on Youtube.
 Reference Link: https://youtu.be/yZUL7IFA324

 Applied Data Structure and Algorithm concepts: